flenniken/collections/readme.md

 [![icon](dist/icons/icon-64.png)](#)

-Collections is a progressive web app (PWA) for viewing curated collections of photos on a phone.
+Collections is a progressive web app (PWA) for viewing curated collections of photos on an iphone.

 A PWA runs in a browser but looks a lot like a native app.